Eddie Eduardo is turning up the heat

 What was the shoot like with the Red Hot team?
 It looks like it was a sunny day – did you have plenty of sun-block?

 I did put on sunblock!
 The shoot was great, I had a blast with the Red Hot team.
 I took a lot of pics on the ground – I cut my elbow and ate some sand.
 The water was very cold but, as a model, it’s your job to make the photo look effortless.
 I’m used to that, and I’m happy with how the picture turned out.

-Yes, very happy.
+I’m very happy to be Mr April in the calendar.
 I would have been okay with any month, except for August.
-I specifically asked not be August — it’s a Brazilian superstition.
+I specifically asked not be August – it’s a Brazilian superstition.